odriverobotics/ODrive/docs/commands.md

 See [state machine](#state-machine) for a description of each state.

 ### Control Mode
-By default both motors are enabled, and the default control mode is position control.
+The default control mode is position control.
-If you want a different mode, you can change `odrv0.motorN.config.control_mode`.
+If you want a different mode, you can change `<axis>.controller.config.control_mode`.
 Possible values are:
 * `CTRL_MODE_POSITION_CONTROL`
 * `CTRL_MODE_VELOCITY_CONTROL`
 * `CTRL_MODE_CURRENT_CONTROL`
 * `CTRL_MODE_VOLTAGE_CONTROL` - this one is not normally used.

-To disable a motor at startup, set `odrv0.axisN.config.enable_control` and `odrv0.axisN.config.do_calibration` to `False`.

 ### Tuning parameters
 The motion control gains are currently manually tuned: